johnzxcvbnm/Adi/unit_1/w01d03/student_labs/afternoon2.md

   - at least one list
   - change the font color in at least one place
   - change the background in at least one place
-  - change the font in at least one plce
+  - change the font in at least one place
+  - Try adding a grid using flex-box - this could be a grid of images, boxes of text, or whatever your imagination comes up with!

 (Note: You don't need to know real information about Grumpy Cat, just make things up.)